pawaka2025/venuvia/docs/source/workflow1.rst

 2 - Ordered hyperedges can also model unordered hyperedges, which can be interpreted simply as being ordered hyperedges with zero alternate topological alternatives.
 3 - Ordered hyperdges most importantly will allow for additional conditional logic that determines the confidence level of observations, as we will explore shortly in this particular demonstration.

 Let θ represent hyperedge configuration, collectively known as the ordering of a hyperedge as well as the intrinsic property of each node within that hyperedge.
 The exact formulation is not of relevance - this can be formulated specifically for each individual use case.
-So for now we will simply say that the sigma (variance) for each observation is dependent on the value of θ.
-Hence σ=f(θ)
+So for now we will simply say that the true weight produced by each ordered hyperedge is dependent on the value of θ.
+Hence true_weight=f(weight, θ)

 Use case simulation
 ------------------------